zecos/validators/README.md

 })
 ```

-Requirements can have the properties
+String requirements can have the following properties:

 * `mustContain`: Will return error if any of the required character types are not found.
   * `"symbols"`: `!@#$%^&*()_-+=[{]}\\|><.,?/"';:~\``